-Oil prices edge lower ahead of inventory data
+Oil prices edge lower ahead of U.S. stockpile numbers

 Leaders of the world’s two biggest economies are working to agree on the text for a “Phase 1” trade agreement announced by Trump on Oct.
 11. Trump has said he hopes to sign the deal with China’s President Xi Jinping next month at a summit in Chile.

-The trade war has hit economic growth around the world and kept oil prices rangebound for months.
+The trade war has hit economic growth around the world and kept oil prices range-bound for months.